.webp)

 Ergonomic lighting is essential for workplace well-being, and it plays a crucial role in preventing Computer Vision Syndrome (CVS).
 According to a 2014 survey, 60% of adults between the ages of 20 and 50 have experienced CVS symptoms.
 These symptoms include blurred vision, dry eyes, and headaches.

 Improper lighting, whether it’s too little or too much lighting, contributes significantly to digital eye strain.
 Appropriate lighting, without shadows or glare, can reduce eye fatigue and headaches.
-Thus, if you often experience dry eyes, blurred vision, or even headaches after working on your computer, optimizing the lighting ergonomics in your office or at your desk can help ease these symptoms.
+Poor lighting—whether it is too dim or overly bright—can lead to discomfort, making it difficult for your eyes to adjust Thus, if you often experience dry eyes, blurred vision, or even headaches after working on your computer, optimizing the lighting ergonomics in your office or at your desk can help ease these symptoms.

 Lighting ergonomics is the relationship between an individual and the source of light.
 It has a tremendous impact on productivity, workplace well-being, and preventing CVS.

 Many offices have overhead lighting fixtures as the primary source of light; this causes glare or shadows.
 The situation becomes even worse if there’s flickering or insufficient illumination.
-Also, working in an office with poor lighting for extended periods can cause improper contrast (low light from the room and bright light from the computer screen), poor distribution of light, and wrong color temperature, which causes eye strain and fatigue.
+Also, poor lighting can cause improper contrast (low light from the room and bright light from the computer screen), poor distribution of light, and wrong color temperature, which causes eye strain and fatigue.

-As mentioned, lighting ergonomics is essential in designing offices.
-Poor lighting can lead to:
+As mentioned, lighting ergonomics is essential in designing offices and homes.
+Poor lighting can result in a variety of issues, including:

-• Inability to select and match correct colors
+- Inability to select and match the correct colors

-Lighting Ergonomics 3Working in a workstation with poor lighting can significantly affect your performance.
+Poor lighting can significantly affect your performance and overall well-being.
 Plus, the wrong color temperature can affect your mood and emotions, affecting your bottom line.
-That’s why you need to improve the lighting ergonomics in your office to maintain a healthy work environment, as well as to boost your productivity.
+That’s why you need to improve the lighting ergonomics in your environment to maintain a healthy environment, as well as to boost your productivity.

-Office Lighting ErgonomicsChoosing a bulb with higher lumens (a measure of brightness, or light output) provides you with a brighter light.
-Also, don’t forget that the closer the light source is to an object (besides focus and angle), the higher the lux level as the light is more concentrated.
+Additionally, using higher-lumen bulbs provides brighter lighting, making the space more comfortable to work in.
+Also, don’t forget that the closer the light source is to an object (besides focus and angle), the higher the lux level, as the light is more concentrated.

 2. Remove unwanted dark spots and shadows